 Welcome to the Blumhouse

 It’s Halloween month!
 Here is what to expect from Welcome to the Blumhouse on Prime Video.
 Titles include science fiction horror film Black Box, mystery-thriller The Lie, horror film Evil Eye and supernatural-horror film Nocturne.
-The first four films in the series will be released in October 2020, with four more titles set to arrive in 2021.
+The first four films in the series will be released in October 2020.
+Expect four more titles set to arrive in 2021.

 Quote from Blumhouse founder and CEO Jason Blum: